What is Cloud Elasticity?

 What does cloud elasticity bring to a company?

 Elasticity improves company performance and is cost-efficient.
 Elastic cloud providers have system monitoring tools which track and analyse the utilisation and allocation of resources.
 These two metrics should match to ensure that the system is performing at its maximum capacity and at a low cost.
-Cloud providers usually have a usage-based pricing model in their portfolio.
-The pay-as-you-go model allows new infrastructure components to be added in preparation for growth.
+Cloud providers typically offer a usage-based pricing model, where the company only pays for what it uses.
+With the ‘Pay as you expand’ model, new infrastructure components can be added to prepare for growth.

-Cloud elasticity and cloud scalability ensure that both customers and cloud platforms can meet the changing demands of computing.
-While scalability helps manage long-term growth, elasticity ensures excellent service in the present.
-It also helps prevent system overload or higher cloud costs from overprovisioning.
-Elasticity ensures customer satisfaction for cloud platforms as the system operates at a consistently high level.
+Cloud elasticity and cloud scalability ensure that both customers and cloud platforms meet the changing demands of data processing.
+While scalability helps manage long-term growth, elasticity ensures seamless service availability in the present.
+It also helps prevent system overloads or excessive cloud costs due to over-provisioning.
+In cloud platforms, elasticity ensures customer satisfaction.
+The system remains smooth and high-performance throughout.

 What are the advantages of cloud elasticity?